jacobcassidy/docker-wordpress-setup/README.md

 ## If using the Ray app for debugging

 To use the `ray()` function in a PHP file, you will need to include the Ray class file.
-The easiest way to do that is to include `require_once ABSPATH . '/../vendor/autoload.php';` in each PHP file you are calling the `ray()` function in.
+The easiest way to do that is to add `require_once ABSPATH . '/../vendor/autoload.php';` in each PHP file you are calling the `ray()` function in.

 ## If NOT using the Ray app for debugging